pytest-dev/pytest-incremental/docs/faq.rst

 - *testmon* does not re-order tests according to the source structure
 - because *testmon* traces the code execution the test execution is slower than normally
-- *testmon* suffers from the same problems as *coverage.py* when using the code uses more than one process